kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Text domain updated to wp-nested-pages in compliance with wordpress.org translation requirments
+* Additional bug fixes in front end redirects that were causing duplicate slugs to be unreliable

 = 1.6.3 =
 * Temporary removal of front end redirects (resolves issue of duplicate slugs being overriden)
 * Bug fix in fatal error with integration with Editorial Access Manager (Thanks to Marco Chiesi)